Part One: Prisoners

 Caesar doesn't say anything.
 He's waiting for me to put pieces together.

-Thirteen exists.
+Thirteen exists, just like Katniss suspected and Haymitch denied.
 They're arming for a war.
 They want Katniss to speak for them.

 The Capitol hasn't killed me.